melvinotieno/pigeon_generator/README.md

 Create a folder named `pigeons` in the root of your project.
 This folder will contain all the pigeon files.

-You willl also need to include this folders in the `build.yaml` file so that the `build_runner` can pick up the pigeon files.
+You will also need to include this folder in the `build.yaml` file so that the `build_runner` can pick up the pigeon files.

 ```yaml
 additional_public_assets:
   - pigeons/**
 ```

-You may use a different folder other than `pigeons` but you will need to update the `build.yaml` file accordingly.
+You may use a different folder other than `pigeons`, but you will need to update the `build.yaml` file accordingly.
 If you are using a different folder, you will have to specify that folder in the `build.yaml` file options for the `pigeon_generator` builder.
-Example is as shown below:
+An example is shown below:

 ```yaml
 targets: